masteringmodernpayments/book/introduction.md

 # Introduction

+* Learn what makes Stripe great
+* Read about this book
+* Learn how the book is organized

+---

 Thanks for purchasing *Mastering Modern Payments: Using Stripe with Rails*.
 In this guide we're going to walk through a complete example of integrating Stripe, a credit card payments API, with Ruby on Rails, a comprehensive modern web application stack.

 ## A Bit of History